From loop quantum gravity to cosmology: the two-vertex model: Introduction

 There are no closed general formulas to compute the volume of these polyhedra (apart from the tetrahedron).
 Therefore, we need to resort to numerical methods~\cite{bianchiPolyhedraLoopQuantum2011, sellaroliAlgorithmReconstructConvex2017} or to approximations to the volume formula.
 One such approximation is given in terms of the quadrupole moment for discrete surfaces, introduced in~\cite{goellerProbingShapeQuantum2018} and studied numerically in~\cite{Aranguren_Garay_Livine_2022}, whose determinant qualitatively replicates the behavior of the volume of the polyhedron.
-In this paper we calculate analytically the equation of motion for the volume approximated by the quadrupole moment.
+In this paper we analytically calculate the equation of motion for the volume approximated by the quadrupole moment.

-The $\text{U}(N)$-symmetric sector of the 2-vertex model contains just one degree of freedom corresponding to the twist angle and its canonical conjugate momentum, i.e., the total area of the polyhedra.
+The $\text{U}(N)$-symmetric sector of the two-vertex model contains just one degree of freedom corresponding to the twist angle and its canonical conjugate momentum, i.e., the total area of the polyhedra.
 Comparing the evolution of the quadrupole approximation to the volume and the total area, we find that they precisely follow the evolution one expects from a homogeneous and isotropic evolution.
-We also find that a generalization of the 2-vertex Hamiltonian constraint (that preserves the symmetries of the reduced model) effectively takes into account matter content.
+We also find that a generalization of the two-vertex Hamiltonian constraint in the form of the addition of a function of the area (that preserves the symmetries of the reduced model) effectively takes into account matter content and, furthermore, fully determines the equation of state.

-The central result of this paper is that the 2-vertex model is indeed an LQG truncation that effectively describes LQC with arbitrary barotropic perfect fluids.
-As a byproduct, we provide a clear interpretation of the improved dynamics parameter in terms of the 2-vertex main coupling.
+Finally, we show that the two-vertex model is indeed an LQG truncation that effectively describes the LQC old dynamics \cite{Bojowald:1999ts,Bojowald:2001xe} with arbitrary barotropic perfect fluids.
+Furthermore, a suitable modification of the Poisson bracket structure of the U($N$)-symmetric model leads to the LQC improved dynamics \cite{Ashtekar_Pawlowski_QuantumNature2006}.